rdp/homebrew-openssh-gssapi/README.md

 the original is also preserved if you want to revert back to it $ brew remove openssh you may need to restart your terminal to get the new ones, as well).

-hpn is some kind of "speed up openssh for large files" patch.
+--with-hpn is optionally, and is a patch to "speed up openssh for large file transfer"

 The reason this is a "tap" (i.e. homebrew alternative formula) is that Homebrew "main" are reluctant to apply this patch since it isn't included in OS X main: https://github.com/Homebrew/homebrew-dupes/pull/583